TalTech-HPC-Centre/taltech-hpc-docs/docs/access/lumi-software.md

     module load EasyBuild-user
     ```

-    where `YYY` is the version of LUMI that can be found at the program's page in [LUMI Software Library](https://lumi-supercomputer.github.io/LUMI-EasyBuild-docs/).
+    where `YYY` is the version of LUMI that can be found on the program's page in the [LUMI Software Library](https://lumi-supercomputer.github.io/LUMI-EasyBuild-docs/).
-    Sometimes partition `ZZZ` is determined in the description of the program in [LUMI Software Library](https://lumi-supercomputer.github.io/LUMI-EasyBuild-docs/).
+    Sometimes partition `ZZZ` is determined in the description of the program in the [LUMI Software Library](https://lumi-supercomputer.github.io/LUMI-EasyBuild-docs/).
 In case it is not, partition `ZZZ` is used depending on whether CPUs (partition/C) or GPUs (partition/G) will be used.

     ![list-EB](/access/attachments/list-eb.png)